turboblack/HamsterCMS-theme-night_city_light-HTML4/README.md

 to change footer - edit **footer.txt** in the **includes** folder to change slogan - edit **slogan.txt** in the **includes** folder

+HamsterCMS is the world's smallest and very simple multi-template flatfile content management system.